Opel team principal Jörg Schrott in an exclusive interview: "We know where we want to go"

 For the first time, Stellantis will compete with its own team.
 Until now, the group has mainly been a powertrain manufacturer and supplier, but with Opel, it is now creating a genuine works team.
 How far has the team build-up progressed?

-More than 100 people at Stellantis are working on the Formula E programme.
-In addition, new Opel employees have already been integrated into this team.
-We are not talking about the details, but it involves various areas.
+More than 100 people at Stellantis are working on the Formula E programme, and Opel employees have already been integrated into this team.
 These include engineers, simulation specialists and experts who are very strong mathematically and develop algorithms for race strategy, for example.
 They are very good people.

-The next step is to build an additional team for race operations.
-We also want to create a unit in Rüsselsheim that will take care of race preparation – with its own simulator, of course connected to Stellantis.
-The race strategy is also to be developed independently there and then implemented.
+The next step is to create a unit for race operations in Rüsselsheim that will take care of race preparation – with its own simulator, of course connected to Stellantis.
+The race strategy is also to be developed independently there.

 You mentioned the simulator and race preparation.
 Will that structure be based in Rüsselsheim, or will the team initially be located in France?

-At the moment, we are not yet in Rüsselsheim.
 The start is being organised in a pragmatic way.
-That is also because Opel is currently carrying out extensive construction work in Rüsselsheim: with a new headquarters, the Green Campus and a new motorsport facility that is to be integrated there.
-Construction projects like that take time.
+That is also because Opel is currently carrying out extensive construction work in Rüsselsheim: with a new headquarters and new motorsport facilities that are to be integrated.
+Projects like that take time.
 So the current solution initially means a little more travelling for us.
 But the key thing is the one-team approach.

-Of course, we already have our Opel Motorsport offices today, which provide an important link.
+Of course, our Opel Motorsport department already provides an important link today.
 If you invest in a simulator, however, it ultimately has to be installed in the final motorsport area.
 That is why we are waiting until the conditions are in place.
-It will not happen this year.
-If everything goes well, we are talking about 2027.

 For a new team, entering the series is difficult, especially when you are competing against established outfits.
 How big is that challenge?

-It is definitely a challenge, there is no need to talk around that.
-I cannot yet seriously assess exactly how big it will be.
+It is definitely a challenge.
 What is crucial is having a team that brings the will and the spirit to really pull together.
 I am confident that we can build exactly that structure.
+We know where we want to go.

 When Opel's Formula E entry was announced in Madrid, your CEO Florian Huettl said, with regard to the drivers, that you would like to have a woman in the programme.
 With Sophia Flörsch, you have now signed a test and development driver.
 He also spoke about an experienced driver and a young driver who has proven himself in junior categories.
 How far along are you with that decision?